Simpson Manufacturing Co., Inc. (NYSE:SSD) Increases Dividend to $0.28 Per Share

-Simpson Manufacturing Co., Inc. (NYSE:SSD – Get Free Report) announced a quarterly dividend on Wednesday, May 1st, Zacks reports.
-Shareholders of record on Thursday, July 4th will be paid a dividend of 0.28 per share by the construction company on Thursday, July 25th.
-This represents a $1.12 dividend on an annualized basis and a yield of 0.62%.
-The ex-dividend date of this dividend is Wednesday, July 3rd.
-This is a positive change from Simpson Manufacturing’s previous quarterly dividend of $0.27.
+Simpson Manufacturing Co., Inc. (NYSE:SSD – Get Free Report) declared a quarterly dividend on Wednesday, May 1st, Zacks reports.
+Investors of record on Thursday, July 4th will be given a dividend of 0.28 per share by the construction company on Thursday, July 25th.
+This represents a $1.12 annualized dividend and a yield of 0.62%.
+The ex-dividend date is Wednesday, July 3rd.
+This is an increase from Simpson Manufacturing’s previous quarterly dividend of $0.27.

-Simpson Manufacturing has raised its dividend by an average of 15.4% per year over the last three years and has increased its dividend every year for the last 3 years.
-Simpson Manufacturing has a dividend payout ratio of 11.4% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Simpson Manufacturing to earn $9.59 per share next year, which means the company should continue to be able to cover its $1.08 annual dividend with an expected future payout ratio of 11.3%.
+Simpson Manufacturing has raised its dividend by an average of 15.4% annually over the last three years and has raised its dividend every year for the last 3 years.
+Simpson Manufacturing has a dividend payout ratio of 11.4% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect Simpson Manufacturing to earn $9.59 per share next year, which means the company should continue to be able to cover its $1.08 annual dividend with an expected future payout ratio of 11.3%.

-Several equities analysts have commented on SSD shares.
-StockNews.com cut shares of Simpson Manufacturing from a “buy” rating to a “hold” rating in a research note on Thursday.
-Robert W. Baird upped their target price on shares of Simpson Manufacturing from $205.00 to $215.00 and gave the company an “outperform” rating in a research report on Thursday, April 18th.
+SSD has been the topic of a number of research reports.
+StockNews.com lowered Simpson Manufacturing from a “buy” rating to a “hold” rating in a report on Thursday.
+Robert W. Baird lifted their price objective on Simpson Manufacturing from $205.00 to $215.00 and gave the stock an “outperform” rating in a research report on Thursday, April 18th.

-In related news, EVP Phillip Burton sold 2,000 shares of the firm’s stock in a transaction dated Wednesday, March 6th.
-The stock was sold at an average price of $211.39, for a total transaction of $422,780.00.
-Following the transaction, the executive vice president now owns 4,044 shares of the company’s stock, valued at $854,861.16.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-In related news, EVP Roger Dankel sold 850 shares of the firm’s stock in a transaction dated Wednesday, March 20th.
-The shares were sold at an average price of $198.08, for a total value of $168,368.00.
-Following the completion of the sale, the executive vice president now directly owns 28,764 shares in the company, valued at approximately $5,697,573.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Phillip Burton sold 2,000 shares of Simpson Manufacturing stock in a transaction dated Wednesday, March 6th.
-The shares were sold at an average price of $211.39, for a total value of $422,780.00.
-Following the sale, the executive vice president now directly owns 4,044 shares in the company, valued at $854,861.16.
+In related news, Director Jennifer Chatman sold 934 shares of the business’s stock in a transaction dated Monday, February 12th.
+The stock was sold at an average price of $192.48, for a total value of $179,776.32.
+Following the transaction, the director now owns 14,638 shares in the company, valued at approximately $2,817,522.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In related news, Director Jennifer Chatman sold 934 shares of the business’s stock in a transaction dated Monday, February 12th.
+The shares were sold at an average price of $192.48, for a total value of $179,776.32.
+Following the sale, the director now directly owns 14,638 shares in the company, valued at approximately $2,817,522.24.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Roger Dankel sold 850 shares of the firm’s stock in a transaction on Wednesday, March 20th.
+The stock was sold at an average price of $198.08, for a total value of $168,368.00.
+Following the transaction, the executive vice president now directly owns 28,764 shares of the company’s stock, valued at approximately $5,697,573.12.
 The disclosure for this sale can be found here.
-Insiders sold 3,784 shares of company stock worth $770,924 over the last three months.
-0.42% of the stock is currently owned by corporate insiders.
+Insiders sold 3,784 shares of company stock worth $770,924 over the last 90 days.
+0.42% of the stock is owned by insiders.

 Simpson Manufacturing Co, Inc, through its subsidiaries, designs, engineers, manufactures, and sells structural solutions for wood, concrete, and steel connections.
 The company offers wood construction products, including connectors, truss plates, fastening systems, fasteners and shearwalls, and pre-fabricated lateral systems for use in light-frame construction; and concrete construction products comprising adhesives, specialty chemicals, mechanical anchors, carbide drill bits, powder actuated tools, fiber-reinforced materials, and other repair products for use in concrete, masonry, and steel construction, as well as grouts, coatings, sealers, mortars, fiberglass and fiber-reinforced polymer systems, and asphalt products for use in concrete construction repair, and strengthening and protection products.